raspberrypilearning/welcome-to-antarctica/en/step_2.md

 --- task ---

-Have a look at the starter project, make sure you have all the files listed above.
+Have a look at the starter project.

-Are there any HTML elements you recognise?
+Open `index.html` - are there any HTML elements you recognise?

 --- /task ---